benichu/checklister/README.md

 You can write tests using `rspec v3+` syntax in the `spec` folder.
 To run the tests, run `script/test`.

+## Release

+To prepare a release, run `script/release`.
+This will package a new version of the `checklister` gem and release it to [](https://rubygems.org/gems/checklister).

 ## Authors

 Checklister is written and maintained by [Benjamin Thouret](https://github.com/benichu) and [Manon Deloupy](https://github.com/mdeloupy).